heptarch/heptarch.github.io/projects.md

    scientists of "the same high quality as required for distinguished pure research in our universities".
-But there is as much managerial nous to scouting, building, and managing teams for scientific research as there is for professional sports, though conventional ideas about genius (and conventional institutional arrangements) obscure this fact.
+But there is as much managerial nous to scouting, building, and managing teams for scientific research as there is for professional sports, even if conventional ideas about genius (and conventional institutional arrangements) obscure this fact.
+Team of any size are based on the right people, with the right management for the right task.

-This is determinative: "Years of experience have taught us that the type and quality of men selected for our research, the environment that we provide, and the distance in their work that we ask them to penetrate beyond the forefront of creative technology are the most important factors in determining the closeness of coupling—the effectiveness."
+10. *Coupling.* The impact and creativity of applied research is related to how effectively coupled the research is to the problem domain.
+That, in turn, bubbles out of an alchemy of factors.
+I can't put it better than Kelly: "Years of experience have taught us that the type and quality of men selected for our research, the environment that we provide, and the distance in their work that we ask them to penetrate beyond the forefront of creative technology are the most important factors in determining the closeness of coupling—the effectiveness."